apluslms/a-plus/doc/AUTH.md

 # Authorization and Authentication protocol

 Every request A+ makes to graders and other services contain a JWT authentication/authorization token.
-Any request to A+ that requires authentication must also contain a JWT.
-This does not include submission grading, as then it includes a token in the GET parameters.
-Though, this token can be sent as part of the JWT's tokens field.
+Any request to A+ by graders that requires authentication must also contain one of the following tokens:
+1. JWT in the HTTP Authorization header (new preferred method).
+1. Exercise/submission token in the GET query parameters.
+   A+ supplies this token to the exercise service as part of the `submission_url` parameter in the grader protocol.
+   Using this token is the old method and not recommended any longer.
+   This token can also be sent as part of the `tokens` field of the JWT.

 The JWT is delivered in the Authorization header:

-    Authorization: bearer <JWT>
+    Authorization: Bearer <JWT>

 The [aplus-auth][aplus-auth-git] python library can be used to handle the nitty-gritty of this specification.